Chris Roberts (video game developer): Cloud Imperium Games

-In 2011, Chris Roberts founded Cloud Imperium Games with his wife Sandi Roberts, as well as business partner and long-time international media attorney Ortwin Freyermuth, to work on a new game.
-In October 2012, Cloud Imperium Games launched a crowdfunding campaign on their website to produce a space simulation game, Star Citizen, and later added a Kickstarter campaign in conjunction.
+In 2011, Chris Roberts founded Cloud Imperium Games with his wife Sandi Roberts, as well as business partner and long-time international media attorney Ortwin Freyermuth.
+In October 2012, Cloud Imperium Games launched a crowdfunding campaign on their website to develop a space simulation game, Star Citizen, and later added a Kickstarter campaign in conjunction.
 By November 2012, they had earned US$6,238,563, surpassing all stretch goals set for the campaigns, and breaking video game industry crowdfunding records.
 Chris Roberts had stated that if at least $23 million could be raised over the course of the crowdfunding campaign, no outside investors' or developers' funding would be required.
 This goal was reached October 18, 2013.

-As of February 22, 2022, Cloud Imperium Games has raised over US$474 million in crowdfunding and over $63.25 million in external investments.
-Cloud Imperium Games' other title in development, Squadron 42, a single-player campaign set in the Star Citizen universe, is still in development and has no confirmed release date as of March 2022, although Cloud Imperium Games has announced they are allocating more resources toward its development.
+As of June 11, 2024, Cloud Imperium Games has raised over US$700 million in crowdfunding and over $63.25 million in external investments.
+Cloud Imperium Games' other title in development, Squadron 42, a single-player campaign set in the Star Citizen universe, is still in development with an estimated release date of 2026, having been feature-complete and in the polish phase since 2023.

+Personal life

+Roberts had a long on-and-off relationship with his common-law wife Madison Peterson.
+Roberts and Peterson had a home in San Diego.
+He has 1 daughter with Peterson.
+The first marriage of Chris Roberts with actress Sandi Gardiner (born 24 May 1980 in Adelaide, Australia) was annulled in 2005.
+He remarried Gardiner in 2009.
+Roberts sold his Hollywood house in 2007.
+Afterward he was unsure whether he'd stay in Los Angeles so he rented homes for 10 years.
+In September 2018 he purchased a house for $4.7 million via the Roberts Family Trust in the Pacific Palisades neighborhood of Los Angeles.
+He also has a daughter Skye Roberts with Gardiner.
+Skye is an actress who was born in Santa Monica.